 A significant proportion of Māori, however, are not benefitting from Auckland's success.

-There are 19 mana whenua authorities in Tāmaki Makaurau whose interests and boundaries overlap, and make up around 15 per cent of Auckland's Māori.
+There are 19 mana whenua iwi in Tāmaki Makaurau whose interests and rohe overlap, and make up around 15 per cent of Auckland's Māori.